dadam1026/Carbon-Farming-1/README.md

 Conclusion
 ----------
-Helping farmers adapt to climate change is a way to combat poverty.
+* Helping farmers adapt to climate change is a way to combat poverty.
 No matter how small or large our contribution is to the cleantech revolution, we all must strive to mititgate climate's deleterious effects.
 About two-thirds of those living in poverty work in agriculture, often relying on the food they grow to feed their families.
 A warmer world will be problematic for relatively well-off farmers in America and Europe, but potentially deadly for low-income farmers in Africa and Asia.
 (Gates Notes)
+* It is our duty to provide technology and use data to better serve the most vulnerable populations

 Additional Resources
 --------------------